What Are the Steps to Earning a High School Diploma?

 A high school diploma can be earned by completing high school.
 Traditionally, students complete four years of high school - grades 9-12 - to earn their diplomas.
 The typical high school graduate is 18 years old.
 Some schools require students to pass a final examination before awarding high school diplomas.

 Complete Course Requirements

-Requirements to earn a high school diploma vary from state to state and school to school, so candidates should inquire with prospective educational institutions for more detail.
+Requirements to earn a high school diploma vary from state to state and school to school, so candidates should inquire with prospective educational institutions or your state's department of education for more details.
 However, earning a high school diploma from a public school traditionally entails the completion of courses in mathematics, science, social studies, English and physical education, as well as a foreign language and electives.

 In order to earn a high school diploma from a private school, additional coursework in foreign language and fine arts may be required.
 Alternatively, high school diploma candidates may choose to complete coursework through an accredited online school.
 Similar core credits must be fulfilled, but online programs typically offer accelerated courses so candidates can earn their high school diplomas in a shorter period of time.